MicrosoftDocs/azure-docs/articles/sentinel/false-positives.md

 ms.date: 01/15/2024

-#Customer intent: [AI]As a security analyst, I want to handle false positives in my SIEM system so that I can reduce noise and focus on genuine threats.
+#Customer intent: As a security analyst, I want to handle false positives in my SIEM system so that I can reduce noise and focus on genuine threats.

 ---